nimiq/developer-center/learn/validator-trustscore.md

 #### Why Availability Matters

 Without availability, a validator could have high dominance and reliability scores but still not actively contribute to the network.
 This would misrepresent their role in maintaining the network's operation.
-The availability factor ensures only validators actively selected to produce blocks receive a higher score, penalizing those that are inactive, jailed, or offline.
+The availability factor ensures that only validators selected to produce blocks are evaluated, penalizing those that fail to participate effectively, whether due to inactivity, being jailed, or missing blocks when offline.

 In this context, we cannot measure how long a validator is online but can only determine when they are selected to produce blocks.
 A validator may be considered active yet fail to produce blocks.
 Availability focuses on participation in block production, regardless of online or offline status.
 For instance: